Isidore Goresky: Late life

-After his defeat from office Goresky moved to Edmonton, Alberta.
+After his defeat from office Goresky moved to Edmonton.
 He worked as a rector for the Ukrainian M. Hrushewsky Institute for a year and then got hired on as a teacher for the Edmonton Public Board of Education, after that he worked as a school superintendent in the town of Consort, Alberta.
 He began working on his Master's of Education in 1936 completing it in 1938.
-Goresky joined the Royal Canadian Airforce in 1942.
+Goresky joined the Royal Canadian Air Force in 1942.
 He was discharged from the service after World War II in 1945.
 After the war he continued to work various education posts until 1966.

 Goresky spent the late 1960s and 1970s researching early Ukrainian immigration to Canada, translating and publishing various records.
 He also translated and published two books History of Ukrainian Settlement in Canada and Ukrainian Pioneers of Alberta.

 Goresky moved to White Rock, British Columbia, in 1986.
 He died on February 22, 1999, in Surrey, British Columbia.
 He was the last living member of the United Farmers government.
-His funeral service was held on March 1, 1999, at the Ukrainian Orthodox Church of St. Mary’s in Surrey, British Columbia.
+His funeral service was held on March 1, 1999, at the Ukrainian Orthodox Church of St. Mary's in Surrey, British Columbia.